 Oxfordshire Artweeks is all about meeting the artists behind the amazing array of art created in Oxfordshire.
 In Bicester, a growing market town in the north of the county, an increasing number of artists working hard to bring art to their community.
-In 2020 in association with Oxfordshire Artweeks & Dragonfly Framing we're delighted to present a series of interviews with these Bicester based artists who are taking part this year.
+In 2021 in association with Oxfordshire Artweeks & Dragonfly Framing we're delighted to present a series of video interviews with some of the Bicester based artists who are taking part this year.
 It's always great to meet the artist and discover their techniques, where they get their inspiration from and learn more about their chosen media.
 So, here are a selection of discussions that we've had with this years exhibitors, delving into their creative worlds and exploring how they make it all come to life.

 We travelled to the lovely village of Piddington, Oxfordshire to meet the lovely Francesca Darby and find out what inspires her art and to learn why a 'spirit of place' is so important in her work.
 We chatted over a mug of tea, overlooking her beautiful garden, and surrounded by a menagerie of very friendly pets.
 We wanted to find out what media she uses and all about her artistic journey.